calebcuthbertlinden/aws-event-driven-architecture/cdk-example/README.md

 ```

 ## Implement a few queues and lambdas
-The aws cdl library gives us various constructs we can use to define instances of different services. <br/>
+The aws cdk library gives us various **constructs** we can use to define instances of different services. <br/>
 These services get defined in a *-stack.ts file

+`cdk-example-stack.ts`
 ```
 export class CdkExampleStack extends cdk.Stack {
     constructor(scope: Construct, id: string, props?: cdk.StackProps) {